ai4os/ai4-docs/source/howtos/develop/drift-watch.rst

             print("Warning: Drift score is approaching the threshold.")

-We recommend simulating different scenarios (e.g., clean vs. dirty camera images) to validate the drift detection.
+We recommend simulating different scenarios (e.g., clean vs. dirty camera images) to set the appropriate threshold value.
 Ensure that it correctly identifies drift and triggers appropriate alerts.